Make some Resin Dog Tags for your favorite furry friends!

 Pop any bubbles that rise to the top using a heat gun or by blowing through a straw.
 Leave the resin to cure in an undisturbed area for 24 hours.
 You will know that the resin is completely cured when it is no longer tacky.
 DO NOT REMOVE THE RESIN FROM THE MOLD.

 Now it’s time to get creative, and add some color to your dog tag!
 There are SO many ways to do this, but I am going to show you how I made tags using glitter and another using alcohol ink.
 Mix up about 10 ml of resin the same way you did for the first layer.
-Next, add in a generous amount of glitter and a drop of Castin’ Craft Pigments in the same color.
+Next, add in a generous amount of glitter and a small amount of mica powder.
 Stir until completely combined.

 Fill the mold up with resin (either the glitter or the alcohol ink technique), and pop any bubbles that rise to the top using a heat gun or by blowing through a straw.
 Leave the resin to cure in an undisturbed area for 24 hours.